Issac567/PIC_Bootloader/B4J_BootloaderUploader/Help/DT06Readme.md

 - DT06 uses a custom flash layout and firmware structure
 - Full flash images are recommended for recovery

-## B4J Support
-DT-06 in B4J Uploader is deprecated but still supports DT06 using the attached custom flash firmware.

 ## Performance Notes
 - B4J to WIFI communication is optimized and can send bytes without delay
 - PIC to WIFI communication may require a small delay in PIC firmware